BluBracket/docs.blubracket.com/content/how-to/cli/using-cli/index.md

 #### Binary Files

-The CLI can check that a “large” binary file is going to be committed and ether ignore, warn, or block the commit depending on the file size.
+The CLI can check that a “large” binary file is going to be committed and either ignore, warn, or block the commit depending on the file size.
 By default binary files less than 500 KB will be ignored; if more than 500 KB but less than 10 MB, CLI will warn but allow the commit; if more than 10 MB then the commit will be blocked.
 To disable only warning or blocking the size can be set to 0 (see configuration options below).

 Sample output: